mhofmann-Khoury/knit_script/README.md

 knit + f6 1;
 ```

 Sheets allow us to knit on different groups of gauged needles.
 By default, we knit on sheet 0, the set of needles starting at 0 on the right side.
-But if we want to knit on other sections we can set the working `Sheet` to any integer modifier.
+But if we want to knit on other sections, we can set the working `Sheet` to any integer modifier.
 For example, we could knit the first four odd front needles using this code:

 ```knit_script
 with Gauge as 2, Sheet as 1, Carrier as 1:{